jamesstonehill/LS-tech-test/README.md

 ## Features

 ### Sign In / Sign Up
 The authentication for this app makes use of the `gem devise`.
-I chose not to implement a custom login system from scratch because the chances of having to do this in real commercial applications is very unlikely, and in order to make the login system secure I would write some kind of hashing algorithm, which is
+I chose not to implement a custom login system from scratch because the chances of having to do this in real commercial applications is very unlikely, and without considerable time and effort, the system would probably be insecure somehow.

 #### Password reset
 Devise allows for password reset.